Whether you’ve been given a research question by your tutor, or you’ve come up with your own topic, you’ll need to:

-Even though there are a number of different places to look for information, the methods you use to search those places are very similar.
 Google, Library Search and research databases all rely on words and phrases – these might be concepts from your research topic, author names or titles.
 Beyond that, you can usually narrow results by date, type of source, and subject (or discipline).
-You can also combine your search terms in specific ways to broaden or narrow your search:
+You can also combine your search terms in specific ways to broaden or narrow your search.

 It can be useful to keep a record of your search, so you know how you've searched, where you've looked, and what you've found.
 As you search you will find new keywords for your topic that you hadn't thought of before, and new authors and topics that you may want to investigate further.
 Remembering your research focus and knowing when to stop searching is important.